Skip to content

 sudo chmod 755 /path/to/custom/upload/directory

-3. Verify Access: Test rConfig can access custom directory:
+3. Verify rConfig can access it by running a manual sweep.

 Terminal window